O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - The module maintains several key parameters to calculate the rewards effectively:
     - Maximum Bond Factor: Likely a parameter determining the upper limit of bonding (staking) rewards.
     - Minimum Bond Factor: Sets the lower limit for bonding rewards.
-    - Average Block Time: The typical time taken for a new block creation in the blockchain.
+    - Average Block Time: The typical time for a new block creation in the blockchain.
-    - Target Bond Ratio: Desired ratio of bonded (staked) tokens to the total token supply, for stability and security.
+    - Target Bond Ratio: Desired ratio of bonded (staked) tokens to the total token supply for stability and security.
     - Validator Emission Percentage: Percentage of total rewards designated for validators.
     - Observer Emission Percentage: Share of total rewards allocated to observers.
     - TSS Signer Emission Percentage: Portion of rewards given to participants in the TSS.
-    - Duration Factor Constant: Possibly a factor used in calculating rewards based on time or duration of certain activities.
+    - Duration Factor Constant: Possibly a factor used in calculating rewards based on the time or duration of certain activities.

 #### `fungible` module